2026 - General Government

 Description

-MOHCD – Future Pipeline Projects MOHCD’s planned projects need to meet key criteria for other public investment, including scale, readiness, proximity to public transit, ability to leverage non-City sources of funding, and location in neighborhoods that have low production and/or are well-resourced.
+MOHCD’s planned projects need to meet key criteria for other public investment, including scale, readiness, proximity to public transit, ability to leverage non-City sources of funding, and location in high resource neighborhoods, as defined by the State.
 The pipeline includes: 100% affordable multifamily buildings that are either stand-alone developments or part of multi-phased development areas, and below-market-rate (BMR) inclusionary units in market-rate buildings.
 MOHCD’s pipeline includes all projects that are financed through city funding agreements, ground leases, disposition and participation agreements and conduit bond financing.
 Affordable housing developments, such as state-funded projects, that do not meet these criteria are not included in the pipeline.

 Future projects are opportunities to expand MOHCD’s pipeline that are not currently accounted for in MOHCD’s pipeline and allocations budget.
-MOHCD must be nimble and opportunistic in acquisition of properties that come on the market, as funding becomes available, and especially if the acquisition is below market value.
+Non-deed-restricted moderate-income housing is produced primarily through the City’s Accessory Dwelling Unit (ADU) program.

-TIDA – Inclusionary Affordable Developments TICD has multiple rental and condominium projects in the second subphase area on Treasure Island in various stages of planning and building permit review and are expected to start construction between 2023 and 2024.
+Vertical Developers have multiple rental and condominium projects in the second Sub-Phase area in various stages of planning and building permit review and are expected to start construction in the next two years.
 These buildings will include for-rent and for-sale inclusionary affordable units.

-2024 - Affordable Housing: Phased Projects
+2026 - Affordable Housing: Phased Projects

 Phased Projects